mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 category: Mastering SwiftUI views
 ---

 Last week we talked about [Navigation in SwiftUI](/2019/07/17/navigation-in-swiftui/).
 This week I want to continue the topic with sheets, alerts, action sheets, and popovers.
-SwiftUI have a set of dedicated modifiers for presenting this kind of stuff.
+SwiftUI has a set of dedicated modifiers for presenting this kind of stuff.
 Let's take a look at how we can use different view modifiers to display sheets, alerts, action sheets, and popovers.

 {% include friends.html %}